Skip to Main Content

 Scroll

-Matte painting and digital environment creation extend, replace, or enhance backgrounds and landscapes in film and television.
-Digital artists combine photographic elements, 3D geometry, and painted detail to create convincing settings that would be impractical, impossible, or too expensive to film at real locations.
+Here is how this works in practice.
+Matte painting and digital environment creation extend, replace, or boost backgrounds and landscapes in film and television.
+Digital artists combine photographic elements, 3D geometry, and painted detail to create convincing settings that would be impractical, impossible, or too costly to film at real locations.

+Here is the short of it.
 We connect you with matte painting and environment artists who create photorealistic digital backdrops for your production.
-Our team coordinates reference gathering, creative direction, and technical integration to ensure your digital environments blend seamlessly with live-action footage and enhance your story's visual scope.
+Our team sets up reference gathering, creative direction, and tech integration to make sure your digital environments blend seamlessly with live-action footage and boost your story's visual scope.

 Capabilities